sweeden-ttu/legal-luminary/README.md

 Legal Luminary can plug into any law school using Instructure Canvas, providing students and faculty with AI-powered legal research and study assistance directly within the Canvas learning environment.
 The integration is built using the Model Context Protocol (MCP) and allows for seamless access to verified legal information without leaving the Canvas interface.

-For technical details and implementation information, see the Canvas LMS MCP repository at `/Users/sdw/Documents/gh/canvas-lms-mcp`.
+For technical details and implementation information, see the Canvas LMS MCP integration repository.

 ---